UNdot33K/ScriptKiddie_AV/README.md

 appear to be created much earlier.
 To combat this, files can be shorted by their $FN created time or $FN MFT entry modified time, which are less susceptible to manipulation

-**the hash value is calculated based on the file's contents and is unique to that specific file (unless hash collision occurs).
+**The hash value is calculated based on the file's contents and is unique to that specific file (unless hash collision occurs).